sgmurphy/wordpress-plugins/easy-digital-downloads/readme.txt

 8. Checkout - Default Theme

 == Changelog ==
+= 3.2.11 =
+* Order Management: When searching orders, a Product ID was being erroneously added to the filter arguments when it not have been.

+View the full changelog at [https://easydigitaldownloads.com/changelogs/plugin/easy-digital-downloads/](https://easydigitaldownloads.com/changelogs/plugin/easy-digital-downloads/?utm_medium=readme&utm_source=wporg&utm_campaign=edd-plugin&utm_term=description)

 = 3.2.10 =
 * Downloads: Improved performance when creating and managing download directories.
 * Discounts: Start and End dates are properly handling the timezone.